rh-telco-tigers/ocpcfbuild/README.md

 ## Replacing Worker Nodes

-To replace worker nodes within your cluster leverage the steps outlined in [Removing Worker Nodes](#removing-worker-nodes) followed by [Adding Additional Nodes to your Cluster](#adding-additional-nodes-to-your-cluster).
+To replace worker nodes within your cluster leverage the steps outlined in [Adding Additional Nodes to your Cluster](#adding-additional-nodes-to-your-cluster) followed by [Removing Worker Nodes](#removing-worker-nodes).

+**Manually UPDATE the "ingress" loadbalancer and ADD the worker nodes created** Ensure that as you replace the worker nodes you update the AWS Loadbalancer instance adding and removing the worker nodes as you proceed.
+If you do not do this, you will loose access to the console and all applications hosted at \*.apps.\cluster name\>

+Log into your AWS console and update the following EC2 Target Groups adding the new node to the target group.

+- \<clusterName\>-ingress-\<random GUID\> port 443
+- \<clusterName\>-ingress-\<random GUID\> port 80

 ## Replacing Master Nodes